Meanders, hyperelliptic pillowcase covers, and the Johnson filtration: Ratio-optimisers in the Johnson filtration

 The $\SO(2,\R)\!\setminus\SL(2,\R)$-orbit of a quadratic differential $(X,q)$ gives rise to an embedding of $\Hbb$ into $\T(S)$.
 We call the image of this embedding the {\em \teichmuller disk} of the quadratic differential.
 See the work of Herrlich-Schmith{\"u}sen~\cite{HS} for more details.

 The {\em systole map} $\sys: \T(S)\to \C(S)$ is defined to be the map that sends a point $x\in\T(S)$ to the isotopy class of the curve with shortest length in the hyperbolic metric determined by $x$ -- the systole.
-Note that this is only coarsely well-defined.
-The set of systoles on a given surface form a set in the curve graph of diameter at most two.
+Note that this map is only coarsely well-defined.
+Indeed, there is not necessarily a unique systole on a given surface.
+However, the isotopy classes of all of the systoles on a surface form a set in the curve graph of diameter at most two.
 The study of this map played a key role in the work of Masur-Minsky in which they proved that the curve complex is $\delta$-hyperbolic \cite{MM}.
 They showed in particular that the map is coarsely $K$-Lipschitz.
 That is, there exist $K>0$ and $C\geq 0$ such that

 for all $x,y\in\T(S)$.

 It is natural to ask what is the optimum Lipschitz constant, $\kappa_{g}$, defined by

 and Gadre-Hironaka-Kent-Leininger determined that the ratio of $\kappa_{g}$ to $1/\log(g)$ is bounded from above and below by two positive constants {\cite[Theorem 1.1]{GHKL}}.
 To find an upper bound for $\kappa_{g}$, Gadre-Hironaka-Kent-Leininger gave a careful version of the proof of Masur-Minsky that $\sys$ is coarsely Lipschitz.
 They then constructed pseudo-Anosov homeomorphisms for which the ratio $\ell_{\C}(f)/\ell_{\T}(f)\asymp 1/\log(g)$, where $\ell_{\C}(f)$ and $\ell_{\T}(f)$ are the asymptotic translation lengths of $f$ in $\C(S)$ and $\T(S)$, respectively.
 A lower bound for $\kappa_{g}$ then followed by noting that, for any pseudo-Anosov homeomorphism $f$, we have